MinRegret/minregret.github.io/_posts/2026-09-16-two-decades-of-online-convex-optimization.md

 I’m very very happy with the science of OCO.
 It exceeded my expectations in all respects, mathematical elegance and practical relevance.
 But undoubtedly, my main achievements are the relationships built along that road, with students and collaborators.
 I have zero regret :-)

-<small> <it> My apologies for leaving out many collaborations and interactions.
+<small> _My apologies for leaving out many collaborations and interactions.
 In particular, my work with [Jake Abernethy](https://jakeabernethy.github.io/) and [Sasha Rakhlin](https://www.mit.edu/~rakhlin/) on bandit optimization deserves a story of its own, as do my interactions w.
-Adam Kalai, Sham Kakade, Shay Moran, Paula Gradu, Xinyi Chen, Jennifer Sun, and many others. </it> </small>
+Adam Kalai, Sham Kakade, Shay Moran, Paula Gradu, Xinyi Chen, Jennifer Sun, and many others._ </small>